MicrosoftDocs/iis-docs/iis/troubleshoot/request-restrictions.md

 # IIS Request Restrictions on Windows Client OS

+IIS on Windows XP:

+* Can quickly exceed it's connection limit.
-You might have run into the IIS connection limit on Windows XP.
-IIS 5.1 on Windows XP allowed 10 concurrent connections before it displayed a 403.9 error message (Access Forbidden: Too many users are connected).
-Not too user friendly.
+* Has a maximum of 10 concurrent connections before an [HTTP 403.9](https://en.wikipedia.org/wiki/HTTP_403) error message is returned.
+HTTP 403.9 returns Access Forbidden: Too many users are connected.

 The only restrictions we have on Windows Client OS for IIS 7.x and later is the number of concurrent requests IIS will execute.